jakobzhao/geog458/readme.md

 | Final Project Progress  | 15% |
 | Final project   | 20% |

-> The item `participation` includes your participation in the class (e.g., self-introduction, answer questions in class, etc.) and/or your response on GitHub issues (ask questions via GitHub issue, and help your classmates using the GitHub issues function).
+> The item `participation` includes your participation in the class (e.g., self-introduction, survey, answer questions in class, etc.) and/or your response on GitHub issues (ask questions via GitHub issue, and help your classmates using the GitHub issues function).

 ## :notebook_with_decorative_cover: Equity & Inclusivity